GrantBenR/YsViDecomp/readme.md

 - Replace the default HD english font (MS Gothic) with something more fitting
 - Enable modifications to character portraits and music tracks
 - Enable modifications to game balance

+## Progress - 9-16-24
+- Function identification: <b>~50%</b> of the functions have been classified!
+- I am still working my way around the edges of the puzzle so to speak.
+Much of the main gameplay functions have been found, but most of the complex structures like file structuring and decompression need to be researched further.

 ## Hopes and Dreams
 - Implement the japanese dub from the PS2 release (The English dub uses Konami's translation and thus would not fit)